 These are amazing souls, humble teachers who have constantly inspired me, patiently taught and trained me, fed my mind, heart and soul with the deep meaning of intangible cultural heritage.
 They neither had academic degrees nor they teach at universities, but they are true heritage-guardians and saviors whose skills, practices and knowledge are intergenerationally rooted from centuries ago and have stood the test of time.

 My journey has shaped my practice, which involves a variety of surface design and craftsmanship explorations by combining traditional and contemporary textile and fiber art processes, including barkcloth-making (beaten bark), immersion-dyeing, batik, bundle-dyeing (ecoprinting), mono-printing, block-printing, hand-weaving, hand-stitching, and hand-embroidering.

 The inspiration of Cinta Bumi Artisans designs is taken from essential details I have continued to find during travels and in my day-to-day life.
 I am especially intrigued and empowered to create wearable poetry based on the interconnections between human and nature, and the intra-connection between human and herself.

-As a mother, a wife, a sister, a daughter, a friend, a woman, and above all else, a humanbeing, I believe that the closest place to start making a positive change is at home, from our deep within.
+As a mother, a sister, a daughter, a friend, a woman, and above all else, a humanbeing, I believe that the closest place to start making a positive change is at home, from our deep within.
 Through Cinta Bumi Artisans, I have the ability to share my creative journey with you, and I sincerely hope that we can walk together, make a positive change, one step at a time.